 In order to do so, I conducted research to find out, which are the most important types of grants in Germany with a specific focus on Saxony.
 First of all, I will focus the startup grants in Leipzig, Saxony and Germany.
 In a second part I will focus on the EU grant programs.

-Here’s my list of the 7 top grants available to founders and startups in the region
+the 7 top startup grants for startups in the region

 1. EXIST Scholarship (BMWi)